 (Reuters) - Key events in former press baron Conrad Black’s life and legal saga:

-— 1967 - Black buys a half interest in two Quebec weeklies for C$500.
+-- 1967 - Black buys a half interest in two Quebec weeklies for C$500 (234 pounds).
 In 1969, he and former partner David Radler buy the Sherbrooke Record, his first daily newspaper, in Quebec.

-— 1985 - Black buys stake in London’s Daily Telegraph.
+-- 1985 - Black buys stake in the Daily Telegraph.
 In 1989, he buys controlling interest in Jerusalem Post and in 1998 he publishes the National Post.

-— 1999 - Canadian Prime Minister Jean Chretien blocks Black from joining Britain’s House of Lords.
+-- 1999 - Canadian Prime Minister Jean Chretien blocks Black from joining the Lords.
 In 2001, Black renounces Canadian citizenship and becomes Lord Black of Crossharbour.
 Last year, he said he wants to become a Canadian again.

-— August 2004 - Hollinger International special committee reports that Black oversaw a “corporate kleptocracy” that looted the publisher of hundreds of millions of dollars.
-Company’s suit against Black and others seeks $542 million.
+-- August 2004 - Hollinger International special committee reports that Black oversaw a “corporate kleptocracy” that looted the publisher of hundreds of millions of dollars.
+Company’s suit against Black and others seeks $542 million (266 million pounds).

 -- April 2005 - Black and Radler resign from holding company Ravelston Corp.
 Ltd., which wins bankruptcy protection in Canada.
 Two weeks before Black’s trial Ravelston, through receiver, pleads guilty and agrees to pay $7 million fine.

 -- August 18, 2005 - Fraud charges announced against Black, Radler, corporate attorney Mark Kipnis and Ravelston.
 Racketeering, money laundering, and obstruction of justice charges added later.
 Black and Kipnis plead not guilty.